Punitive Damages in a Wrongful Death Action. What To Do When You Have Lost a Loved One to Someone Else’s Extreme Negligence.

 Suffering the loss of a loved one can be incredibly difficult for surviving family and friends.
+When the facts come into focus over how you have lost a loved one, especially if their wrongful death was as a result of someone’s extreme negligence, you will be considering punitive damages.
+Damages that financially punish the other party for their egregious behavior.
 In addition to dealing with the emotional and mental trauma, a family may face financial hardship as a result of their loss.
 If you have lost a loved one due to another party’s negligence, intentional wrongdoing, or failure to act, you may be entitled to compensation such as punitive damages for their death.

 Arizona law allows certain individuals, such as surviving spouses, children, parents, and estate representatives to sue the party liable for the decedent’s death if the deceased would have been able to sue the wrongdoer had they not died.
 This is known as a wrongful death action.